-- An investment or ownership interest in a related entity, including stocks, bonds, warrants and options.
+- An investment or Equity interest in a Related Entity

-- Any income from a related entity.
+- Any Remuneration from a Related Entity.
 This includes but is not limited to, salaries and wages, consulting income, honoraria for services performed, per diem, reimbursement for travel or other expenses, rental income, dividends and interest, and proceeds from sales.

 - An intellectual property interest on a patent, patent application or copyright that is related to the proposed research.
 This includes intellectual property assigned or licensed to M.I.T.